bazwilliams/dell5530mon/README.md

-# Author: Barry John Williams
-# Creative Commons Attribute-Share Alike 2.5 UK:Scotland Licence
+# Dell 5530 / Ericsson f3507g 3G Signal Monitor for Linux

 The code dell5530_mon.py, radio.py and current_bandwidth.sh are covered under a Creative Commons Attribute-Share Alike licence.
-The SVG icons are taken from the /usr/share/icons/Human/scalable/status folder - not entirely sure what licence they are covered under, probably GPL.
+The SVG icons are taken from the /usr/share/icons/Human/scalable/status folder - not entirely sure what licence they are covered under.
 They are unmodified and distributed in case the are not available on the users computer.

 Usage:

-dell5530_mon.py <SERIAL> <INSTALLLOCATION>
+;dell5530_mon.py <SERIAL> <INSTALLLOCATION>

 For example:
-~/scripts/dell5530_mon/dell5530_mon.py /dev/ttyACM0 ~/scripts/dell5530_mon
+;~/scripts/dell5530_mon/dell5530_mon.py /dev/ttyACM0 ~/scripts/dell5530_mon

 Will run the monitor using serial device at /dev/ttyACM0 and will use the icon folder in ~/scripts/dell5530_mon along with the shell script for bandwidth usage.